rutwikdeshmukh/loged/README.md

 ## About

 Loged is an open-source, minimal log viewer that runs entirely on your server without requiring external backends or databases.
-It provides a web-based interface for monitoring log files in real-time, similar to `tail -f` but accessible from any browser.
+It provides a web-based interface for monitoring log files in real-time, accessible from any browser.

 ### Features
 - **Real-time log streaming** via WebSocket connections